b3rendsh/msxdos2s/README.md

 1. The code is optimized to increase the data transfer rate.
 2. Detection of hardware and I/O ports for the SODA interface.
 3. Includes support for extended partitions and up to 8 drives.
-4. Currently one IDE disk is supported.
+4. Only one master IDE disk is supported.
 No master/slave or ATAPI (CDROM) drives.
 The SODA interface works with CF cards only.
 5. Optional execution of boot code in the MBR, in addition or as a replacement for the boot menu.

 #### TASTE.COM